adsbypasser/adsbypasser/README.md

 grunt
 ```

-Combined file will be `dest/nopicads.user.js`.
+Combined userscript will be `dest/nopicads.user.js`, which could install on
+browser.

 ## Supported Sites